 The Official website of the Betws-y-Coed Region Tourist Marketing Group

-There can be few tourist destinations in the world like the Betws-y-Coed Region.
-This is a pretty bold claim but lets look at the evidence.
+There can be few tourist destinations in the world like the Betws y Coed Region.
+This is a pretty bold claim but let’s look at the evidence.
 Not only is the region spectacularly naturally beautiful as you would expect from a Snowdonia National Park town, with its forests, secluded lakes, sparkling waterfalls, meandering rivers and mountains.
 But the central North Wales location ensures that practically whatever you wish from a holiday break, Betws-y-Coed should be able to cater for your needs.

-Not only does Betws-y-Coed have its own railway station but it is positioned at the confluence of the A5 and A470 ensuring ease of motor travel to all parts of the Snowdonia and North Wales.
-On such trips you are bound to see evidence of North Wales past with its dramatic castles such as Conwy Castle (18miles from Betws-y-Coed) and its old churches such as the beautiful 14th century, St Michael’s Church which is the oldest building in Betws-y-Coed.
+Not only does Betws-y-Coed have its own railway station but it is positioned at the intersection of the A5 and A470 ensuring ease of motor travel to all parts of the Snowdonia and North Wales.
+On such trips you are bound to see evidence of North Wales’ past with its dramatic castles such as Conwy Castle (18miles from Betws-y-Coed) and its old churches such as the beautiful 14th century, St Michael’s Church which is the oldest building in Betws-y-Coed.

-If its activity you are wanting then you will have come to the right place as the area hosts a wide range of outdoor activities.
+If it’s activity you are wanting then you will have come to the right place as the area hosts a wide range of outdoor activities.
 Conwy is the Active Capital of Wales.
 Betws-y-Coed has its own golf club and there are half a dozen more golf clubs within a short drive.

-should miss the chance to stop during the day to for a cuppa and a cake in one of the many cafes that Betws-y-Coed is famous for.
+should miss the chance to stop during the day for a cuppa and a cake in one of the many cafes that Betws-y-Coed is famous for.
 See eating section.